saltukalakus/PixelLock/README.md

 PixelLock -d -i ./encrypted.enc -o ./new-image
 ```

-### Security Challenge
+### Security Challenge (NOT YET STARTED!)

 There may be a security bug due to an incorrect implementation in this project and/or a vulnerable dependency used.

 This is an open challenge for those interested in bug bounties.
 Find a way to decrypt the image in the [challenge directory](https://github.com/saltukalakus/PixelLock/blob/main/challange).
-If the image is correct, you win 500 GBP!
+If the image is correct, you win **500 GBP**!

 Rules: